djeada/Vtk-Examples/notes/02_filters_and_algorithms.md

 * `vtkShrinkFilter` (shrinks cells inward)
 * `vtkSmoothPolyDataFilter` (adjusts point positions to smooth a surface)
 * `vtkTransformPolyDataFilter` (applies a general transform)
-* `vtkDecimatePro` (often treated as simplification; it reduces triangles and therefore can affect topology too—this one sits on the boundary between “geometric” and “topological” in effect)
+* `vtkDecimatePro` (often treated as simplification; it reduces triangles and therefore can affect topology too, this one sits on the boundary between “geometric” and “topological” in effect)

 Even when connectivity is preserved, geometry changes still affect derived quantities such as normals, curvature, and measurements.
 That’s why geometric filters aren’t merely cosmetic.